freeCodeCamp/learn-advanced-bash-by-building-a-kitty-ipsum-translator/TUTORIAL.md

 #### HINTS

+- Don't use the `-n` flag to show the line numbers.
 - Enter `grep --color 'meow[a-z]*' kitty_ipsum_1.txt` in the terminal

 ## 560. grep -c meow[a-z] kittpy_ipsum_1

 ### 560.1

-It looks like seven, but how can you get a count from the command line to append to the info file? `grep` has a `-c` flag to give you a count.
+It looks like seven, but how can you get a count of that from the command line to append to the info file for the next piece of information? `grep` has a `-c` flag to give you a count.
 Enter the last command but use that instead of the `--color` flag.

 #### HINTS

+- The last command was `grep --color 'meow[a-z]*' kitty_ipsum_1.txt`
 - Enter `grep -c 'meow[a-z]*' kittpy_ipsum_1.txt` in the terminal

 ## 570. man grep